June 4, 2025

 Make sure your entire production team is on the same page about schedule and budget, with all of the information they need included in a centralized location that gets updated in real time.

-It’s easier to see areas that are falling behind
+It’s easier to see areas that are behind schedule

 Instead of waiting for calls or texts about how something is going, you can check in to your project management software and see for yourself.
 Is pre-production lagging because of delays in getting costumes ordered?
 Is a byzantine approvals process creating a bottleneck that could easily be resolved?
 Project management software gives you an overview of the production in progress so you don’t find out about problems when it’s already too late to solve them.